grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/01 Executors/03 constant-vus.md

 ## When to use

-Use this executor if you need a specific amount of VUs to run for a certain amount of time.
+Use this executor if you need a specific number of VUs to run for a certain amount of time.

 ## Example